-For initial legal advice on your surrogacy arrangement, or to request our free Surrogacy fact sheet [PDF] please fill in the form on the right.
-If you’d like to set up a meeting with one of our team, you can use the form on this page or email firstname.lastname@example.org, or contact 020 7631 4141 and ask to speak to our Forming Families team.
+For initial legal advice on your surrogacy arrangement, or if you’d like to set up a virtual meeting / call with one of our team, you can use the form on this page or email firstname.lastname@example.org, or contact 020 7631 4141 and ask to speak to our Forming Families team.

 Commercial surrogacy is illegal in the UK, under the Surrogacy Arrangements Act 1985.
 The Act makes it a criminal offence, on a commercial basis (i.e. when payment is made), to:

 Certain advertisements about surrogacy are also illegal, namely those indicating: